The Pro Skating Culture: Influence And Legacy

 While skateboarding and hip-hop traditions have intersected and influenced each other over the years, deck riding is not inherently a hip-hop tradition, as it encompasses various subcultures and musical influences, including skate punk and other genres.

-What Is The Skateboard Culture?
+What Is The Longboard Tradition?

 What Is The Athlete Lifestyle?